Illinois Compiled Statutes

 c.
 Take such legal action as necessary to:

-Plan or the coverage provided by or through the Plan;
+the plan or the coverage provided by or through the plan;

 result of a mistake of fact or law; or